 - Wash sheets by themselves, not with blankets, towels or clothing.
 This cuts down on lint and laundry “debris”, if you will, that may cling to your sheets providing mite refuge.

 - Airing your bed can cut down on dust mite numbers.
 Direct air exposure can dry out the dust mites and kill them.
 I air my bed by pulling the covers back and exposing the bottom sheet for a couple hours before making it.
 If you are not a bed maker, pull back your top covers and expose your bottom sheet until you sleep again.

 - Vinegar kills 99.9% of all germs.
 Add a splash to your wash if you like.
 Whatever you launder will not smell like vinegar.
 Still use your normal detergent along with it.

 - One quarter cup of fresh squeezed lemon juice is a natural brightener if you need it.

 Follow this washing regimen for bedding and enjoy a healthier bed.
 You will feel the difference and sleep better too.

-* I wash our linen sheets twice per week.
+* I wash my sheets twice per week.
 The clean bed feels amazing.
-My husband is a head sweater as many people are so his pillowcase gets changed in between washings.
-I know he is more comfortable and sleeps better.
+My husband was a head sweater as many people are so his pillowcase got changed in between washings.
+I know he was more comfortable and slept better.